opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Legacy Engine Fallback

-Since pagination in V2 engine supports less SQL features than pagination in legacy engine, a fallback mechanism is created to keep V1 engine features still available for the end user.
+Since pagination in V2 engine supports fewer SQL commands than pagination in legacy engine, a fallback mechanism is created to keep V1 engine features still available for the end user.
 Pagination fallback is backed by a new exception type which allows legacy engine to intersect execution of a request.

 ```mermaid
 sequenceDiagram